Philippe Gilbert solos to victory on De Panne opening day

 "To finally get a victory in this beautiful jersey, and for Quick-Step Floors, makes me very happy!
 I want to thank to my team, and especially to Dries, whose hard-work at the front was quintessential.
 Now I'm at the top of the overall standings, but I know it won't be easy to defend my position, so we'll just take it day by day", said Philippe Gilbert, who leads the general classification by 22 seconds following his first career win at Driedaagse De Panne-Koksijde.

 At the end of the week, Philippe will ride the Ronde van Vlaanderen for the seventh time and he is aware this win will make him a marked rider: "I know that people will now say that I'm one of the favourites for De Ronde and it's no secret that I would like to win it.
-My condition is good, I look forward to the race, but to be frankly, the most important thing is for the team to win there.
+My condition is good, I look forward to the race, but frankly, the most important thing is for the team to win there.
 We have many options and in-form riders, and it will be all about playing the right card in the right moment."

 Photo credit: ©Tim De Waele